bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 [`_transform()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_transform_transformchunk-encoding-callback), [`_flush()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_transform_flushcallback), [`_final()`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_writable_finalcallback)

-The implementation code for a stream should *never* call the “public” methods of a stream that are intended for use by consumers (as described in the [API for stream consumers](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_api-for-stream-consumers) section).
+The implementation code for a stream should *never* call the "public” methods of a stream that are intended for use by consumers (as described in the [API for stream consumers](https://nodejs.org/dist/v16.13.1/docs/api/all.html#stream_api-for-stream-consumers) section).
 Doing so may lead to adverse side effects in application code consuming the stream.

 Avoid overriding public methods such as `write()`, `end()`, `cork()`, `uncork()`, `read()` and `destroy()`, or emitting internal events such as `'error'`, `'data'`, `'end'`, `'finish'` and `'close'` through `.emit()`.
 Doing so can break current and future stream invariants leading to behavior and/or compatibility issues with other streams, stream utilities, and user expectations.